 Babies love to explore and experiment with objects.
-Why make your own basket filled with treasures that can be used for sensory play for baby.
+Why not make your own basket filled with treasures that can be used for sensory play for baby.

 Have you ever given a baby a toy only to have them spend hours playing with the cardboard box, the ribbon and the wrapping paper?
 When babies explore and experiment with objects such as paper, boxes and ribbons, they are learning about the world around them.
 Exploration of objects for babies creates and enormous amount of sensory development learning and you can create fantastic sensory learning through exploration of real-world objects you can find right here in your own home.